nabe33/zkVC/README.md

 ### Human-Centered Development (UX Deisgn)

-As a profssional UX designer, I used a Human-Centered Deisgn to set the following factors:
+As a professional UX designer, I used a Human-Centered Design to set the following factors:

-- Vision: Solve social media issues like fake news and fake accounts using Web3 technology and philosophy.
+- **Vision**: Solve social media issues like fake news and fake accounts using Web3 technology and philosophy.
-- Purpose: Focus on trustworthiness, demonstrating the reliability of social media information through human trustworthiness tied to digital identity.
+- **Purpose**: Focus on trustworthiness, demonstrating the reliability of social media information through human trustworthiness tied to digital identity.
-- Concept: Easy to use and conveys trustworthiness.
+- **Concept**: Easy to use and conveys trustworthiness.
-- Target Users: Social media users.
+- **Target Users**: Social media users.
 Individuals and society impacted by social media.
-- User Needs: Target users utilize this system when they wish to verify the reliability of social media information.
+- **User Needs**: Target users utilize this system when they wish to verify the reliability of social media information.
-- Surface Design: Use green as the theme color to convey trustworthiness.
+- **Surface Design**: Use green as the theme color to convey trustworthiness.
 Employ a soft green to evoke approachability and ease of use.
 Text color is black.
 Use red as an accent color.
 Create a functional design.

 ### 9-panel UX storyboard